---I'm a writer, editor, artist, and blogger in Louisville, Kentucky.
+--I'm a writer and artist in Louisville, Kentucky.

 --I was founding director of the mentoring program for the Creative Nonfiction Foundation; have mentored numerous writers since 2000; and have taught, lectured, and directed workshops on writing across the country.